pollfish/docs/terms/researcher.md

 *	You have the authority to enter and perform obligations.
 The services provided by Pollfish are not available to any person without capacity to exercise legal rights or any Researcher disqualified from the system by Pollfish for any reason whatsoever;
 *	You are in compliance with the terms set by this Agreement;
-*	You will regularly review Researcher’s ToS in order to be informed on potential changes
 *	You shall not use the Service to transmit content (including questionnaire content which you have formed through the use of our service) that:
     *	is defamatory, fraudulent, deceptive, racial, abusive, threatening, harassing, pornographic
     *	may infringe intellectual property rights of others such as Copyright, Trademarks, trade secrets, patents or may harm the right of privacy or any other right of any party